List of awards and nominations received by Justin Timberlake: Billboard Awards

 The Billboard Music Awards are sponsored by Billboard magazine and is based on sales data by Nielsen SoundScan and radio information by Nielsen Broadcast Data Systems.
 Justin Timberlake has won nine awards out of twenty-six nominations.
+The Billboard.com Mid-Year Music Awards are held by Billboard to recognize the most favorite artists, songs, albums and performances of the first half of year.
+Winners are selected through a poll in Billboard official website.
+Justin Timberlake has been nominated seven times.
+The Billboard Touring Awards is an annual meeting sponsored by Billboard which also honors the top international live entertainment industry artists and professionals.